feluxe/cmdi/README.md

 ### Command Function Arguments

-You can define the behaviour of a command function using a set of special keyword argumnets that are applied to the decorated function.
+You can define the behavior of a command function using a set of special keyword arguments that are applied to the decorated function.

-In this example we redirect the output of `foo_cmd` to a custom writer and catch exceptions, the output and information of the exception are then returned with the `CmdResult()` object:
+In this example we redirect the output of `foo_cmd` to an in-memory file writer and catch exceptions.
+The output and information of the exception are then returned with the `CmdResult()` object:

 ```python
 from cmdi import CmdResult, Pipe